DaniloNavalol/DaniloNavalol/README.md

 ✨ Creating bugs since my first "Hello, World!" program
 📚 I'm currently learning more about game engines like Unity
 🎯 Goals: To develop my own indie games and share them with the world
 🎮 Love creating interactive experiences and solving complex problems
+🦦 Professional capybara in a beret (don't ask about the photo)

 ## I code with
 ![C#](https://img.shields.io/badge/C%23-000000?style=for-the-badge&logo=c-sharp&logoColor=#9B4D96)